Rick712/cssttr/README.md

 - And a step indicator

 ### Terms
-There were also a few required a few techniques.
+There were also a few required techniques.
 These were:
 - A fancy ampersands
 - De-emphasize by dimming
 - De-emphasize by blurring